 If your hamstring muscles are tight and not stretched regularly, your lower back and surrounding joints will be stressed and compressed together.
 This can be a huge contributor to lower back pain without you even realizing it’s happening.

 Hamstring stretching exercises should be done daily, and it’s important you get them right to avoid further damage to your back.
-Investing in an will likely benefit, and you can even look up some simple tutorials online which will show you exactly what to do.
+Investing in an inversion table will likely benefit, and you can even look up some simple tutorials online which will show you exactly what to do.
 Image source:

 Herbal remedies